Spring has come and the cherry blossom season is finally here!

 Cherry trees are delicate

 Touching (and holding) a branch to take a picture, shaking a branch to cause a flower petal storm, or breaking a twig off can actually make the whole cherry tree sick.
-So do as the Japanese “hanami” is translated into English: “view” cherry blossoms.
+So do as the Japanese “hanami” word says: “view” cherry blossoms.

 Have a picnic!